sarahschwartz/double-zero/docs/step-by-step-guide.md

 zkstack server run
 ```

+Select `No DA` when prompted about the DA layer.

-This is going to run all the local chain components and expose an rpc in the port 3050.
+This is going to run all the local chain components and expose an open RPC at the port `3050`.

-> Note: this rpc is open and permissionless!
+> Note: this RPC is open and permissionless!

 ### Start the contract verifier